subreption/ghidra_yara/README.md

 ## Curated rule sets

+TL;DR: **Let the disassembler and decompiler do what they do best, and let the YARA engine do what it does best.**

 Currently, we provide a limited set of rules, documented in the `data/rules` directory.
 Some of these have been modified to eliminate false positives and otherwise irrelevant rules that, in our experience, are not particularly useful in a reverse engineering context.